TinyHistory: Lightweight Video History Embeddings via Two-Stage Context Learning

-The trade-off between context quality and length is a typical and critical problem in video context modeling.
-A naive sliding window, which cuts off all distant-enough frames, maintains a fixed context length but loses long-range history.
-Various compression approaches have been extensively studied; \eg, highly compressed VAEs like LTXV~\cite{hacohen2024ltx} and DC-AE~\cite{chen2024deep} show that it is possible to compress pixel-space videos into more compact contexts, and hybrid approaches~\cite{bachmann2025flextok,jin2024pyramidal,zhou2025hitvideo} like FramePack~\cite{zhang2025framepack} show that compression can happen at multiple levels, albeit at the cost of high-frequency image details.
-Another strategy is to preserve the context length but reduce computation (\eg, using sparse~\cite{xi2025sparse, zhang2025spargeattn, zhang2025sta, xia2025trainingfree} or linear~\cite{cai2023efficientvit,xie2024sana,wang2020linformer,choromanski2020rethinking,yu2022metaformer,katharopoulos2020transformers} attention), though the linear layer cost remains an overhead for training and bidirectional inference.
-More specialized methods like token merging~\cite{bolya2023tomesd,bolya2023tome} also demonstrate that a higher merging rate leads to greater detail loss.
+A range of approaches have been explored to handle long video histories.
+A naive sliding window, which discards all distant-enough frames, maintains a fixed context length but loses long-range history.
+Compressed VAEs like LTXV~\cite{hacohen2024ltx} and DC-AE~\cite{chen2024deep} can produce more compact contexts, and hybrid approaches~\cite{bachmann2025flextok,jin2024pyramidal,zhou2025hitvideo} like FramePack~\cite{zhang2025framepack} operate at multiple levels, but at the cost of high-frequency image details.
+Another strategy is to reduce computation while preserving context length (\eg, using sparse~\cite{xi2025sparse, zhang2025spargeattn, zhang2025sta, xia2025trainingfree} or linear~\cite{cai2023efficientvit,xie2024sana,wang2020linformer,choromanski2020rethinking,yu2022metaformer,katharopoulos2020transformers} attention), though the context footprint in memory remains unchanged.
+Token merging~\cite{bolya2023tomesd,bolya2023tome} demonstrates that a higher merging rate leads to greater detail loss.